 The company meets the definition of a qualifying entity under Financial Reporting Standard 100 (FRS 100) issued by the Financial Reporting Council.
-Accordingly, these financial statements have been prepared in accordance with Financial Reporting Standard 101 'Reduced Disclosure Framework' (FRS 101).
+Accordingly, these financial statements have been prepared in accordance with Financial Reporting Standard 101 'Reduced Disclosure Framework' (FRS 101) where relevant equivalent disclosures have been given in the group accounts of Babcock Education and Training Holdings LLP.
 In preparing these financial statements, the company applies the recognition and measurement requirements of International Financial Reporting Standards (IFRS) as adopted by the UK, but makes amendments where necessary in order to comply with the Companies Act 2006 and sets out below where advantage of the FRS 101 disclosure exemptions has been taken:

-- a) Paragraphs 45(b) and 46 to 52 of IFRS 2, 'Share-based payments' - b) IFRS 7, 'Financial instruments: Disclosures' - c) Paragraphs 91 to 99 of IFRS 13 'Fair value measurement' (disclosure of valuation techniques and inputs used for fair value measurement of assets and liabilities) - d) Paragraph 38 of IAS 1, 'Presentation of financial statements' comparative information in respect of: - paragraph 79(a) (iv) of IAS 1 'Share capital and reserves'; - paragraph 73(e) of IAS 16 'Property, plant and equipment'; and - paragraph 118(e) of IAS 38 'Intangible assets' (reconciliations between the carrying amount at the beginning and end of the period) - e) IAS 7, 'Statement of cash flows' - f) Paragraph 30 and 31 of IAS 8 'Accounting policies, changes in accounting estimates and errors' - g) Paragraph 17 of IAS 24, 'Related party transactions' in respect of key management compensation - h) The requirements of IAS 24, 'Related party disclosures' to disclose related party transactions entered into between two or more members of a group i) Paragraphs 130(f)(ii), 130(f)(iii), 134(d) to 134(f) and 135(c) to 135(e) of IAS36, 'impairment of assets'
+- a) IFRS 7, 'Financial instruments: Disclosures' - b) Paragraphs 91 to 99 of IFRS 13 'Fair value measurement' (disclosure of valuation techniques and inputs used for fair value measurement of assets and liabilities) - c) Paragraph 38 of IAS 1, 'Presentation of financial statements' comparative information in respect of: - paragraph 79(a) (iv) of IAS 1 'Share capital and reserves'; - paragraph 73(e) of IAS 16 'Property, plant and equipment'; and - paragraph 118(e) of IAS 38 'Intangible assets' (reconciliations between the carrying amount at the beginning and end of the period) - d) IAS 7, 'Statement of cash flows' - e) Paragraph 30 and 31 of IAS 8 'Accounting policies, changes in accounting estimates and errors' - f) Paragraph 17 of IAS 24, 'Related party transactions' in respect of key management compensation - g) The requirements of IAS 24, 'Related party disclosures' to disclose related party transactions entered into between two or more members of a group - h) Paragraphs 130(f)(ii), 130(f)(iii), 134(d) to 134(f) and 135(c) to 135(e) of IAS36, 'impairment of assets'